 - Eye boogers refer to the development of mucus in the eyes.

-- During the day, each time people blinks, the eyes flush away the secretions of eye snot they have produced.
-Since the eyes make this mucus in such small little amounts, most people not at all notice it.
+- Each time people blinks, the eyes flush away the secretions of eye snot they have produced during the day.
+Since the eyes make this mucus in such small little amounts, most people notice it.

 4. Causes of Eye Boogers